oktadev/okta-blog/_source/_posts/2021-05-28-using-okta-and-oso-to-secure-a-fastapi-and-sqlalchemy-app.md

 ### Our first `allow()` rule

-For our first foray into writing a policy, we’re going to use Polar, Oso’s declarative programming language, to add a rule that prevents banned users from creating new bears.
+For our first foray into writing a policy, we're going to use Polar, Oso's declarative programming language, to add a rule that prevents banned users from creating new bears.

 Open up `app/policy.polar` and add the following rule: